 At this point you might be thinking, if they’re all extracted in a similar way, why do they all cost different amounts?

 Well, this is largely down to the different ways the plants need to be harvested.
-It’s relatively easy to get your hands on citrus fruits and extract the essential oils, whereas flowers often need to be hand-picked, at a particular time of the day, and you need many petals to extract just one drop of essential oil.
+It’s relatively easy to get your hands on citrus fruits and extract the essential oils.
+However flowers often need to be hand-picked at a particular time of the day, and you need many petals to extract just one drop of essential oil.
 In short, they’re a lot more faff.
 The steps required to get the perfect oil is included in its cost.

 Two key things to know about essential oils….